iceddev/iceddev.github.io/markdown/2013-07-30-controlling-drones-with-google-glass-and-javascript.md

 Turns out that I was driving the drone at full speed in each direction I tilted my head.
 I should have had the speed at about 0.3 instead of 1.
 Lesson learned.
 I would have also liked to add the ability to rotate the drone left and right based on the Glass' azimuth value, but I guess that will have to be in the future.

+## Wrapping Up

+With JavaScript, we are able to write a relatively small amount of code that can serve as a basis for swappable hardware components.

+I was able to start with a LeapMotion and Shieldbot and end up using Google Glass and a NodeCopter with quite similar code.

 After such an amazing Nodebots Day, I have all sorts of ideas swimming around in my head for taking these types of interactions further!

 -Blaine